 Uniquely, these cash rewards are available immediately in your Apple Cash card.
 There’s no points, holds, or limits.
 The cash back rewards system is simple: You receive either 1%, 2%, or 3% cash back on every purchase, and the value is available to spend however you want immediately from your Apple Cash card.

 With one caveat: You have to set up Apple Cash, a virtual cash account that is Apple’s answer to PayPal.
 Your cash-back rewards, “daily cash,” as Apple dubs them, go into this account.
-If you don’t set up Apple Cash, the daily cash can only be applied to your card balance.
-(Giving a boost to Apple Cash may well be one of Apple’s motives for launching the card).
+If you don’t set up Apple Cash, the daily cash can only be applied to your balance.
+(Giving a boost to Apple Cash may well be one of Apple’s motives for launching this product).

-The other innovative benefits that set Apple Card apart involve tracking and ease-of-use.
-As Apple explains, Apple Card “lives on your iPhone” in your Wallet app.
+The other innovative benefits that set this card apart involve tracking and ease-of-use.
+As the company explains, the card “lives on your iPhone” in your Wallet app.
 This makes it possible to track and analyze your spending habits with unprecedented depth and ease.
-You don’t need to log-in to a website or separate mobile app to access Apple Card information.
+You don’t need to log-in to a website or separate mobile app to access any information.